Christovis/Christovis.github.io/_essays/2020-10-13-blog-simulated_society.md

 beneficial application in, for example transportation through self-driving cars and healthcare by supporting diagnosis of illnesses.

-A algorithm that has hitherto escaped public discourse, which has nonetheless spread its roots firmly into our social structure, is known as agent-based modelling (ABM).
+An algorithm that has hitherto escaped public discourse, which has nonetheless spread its roots firmly into our social structure, is known as agent-based modelling (ABM).
 Its aim is to study emerging phenomena from seemingly chaotic processes through agents that are equipped with their own attributes and rules.